 The first one is to use a sinking fish food designed for bottom feeders.

 The second one is to manually insert fish food at the bottom of the fish tank since most of the top and middle-level fish will not eat from the bottom.
-Between these two methods, the first one is obviously easier, so it is what we will mostly talk about today.
+Between these two methods, the first one is apparently easier, so it is what we will mostly talk about today.

 There are some commercially available fish foods designed for bottom dwellers in a fish aquarium.
 They have some common characteristics.
 A. They sink rather quickly after you put them in the water.
 B. They are too big for most fish to swallow them whole in one bite.